 Latin name Lorenzo has integrated well into American favorite names, partly because of the actor Lorenzo Lamas.
 While it’s one of the top 200 names in America, Lorenzo ranks fourth in Italy.
 Lorenzo means ‘from Laurentium’.

 This rocking name has a whopping five syllables.
-Maximillian, meaning ‘greatest’, has always sounded impressive to the ears.
+Maximillian, meaning ‘greatest’, has always sounded pompous to the ears.
 It also comes with a snappy short version, Max.

 Longer than Maximillian, Maximilianus is derived from the Latin name Maximilianus, and is best known for its association with one of the Fourteen Holy Helpers.
 This name means ‘greatest’.